Gleb-is-404/hell_jamper/README.md

 # hell_jamper
- he essence of the game is to dodge
+the essence of the game is to dodge